My Family and Other Animals (TV series): Filming and production

 The £2 million production was a combined effort by the BBC's Drama Department and Natural History Unit.
 Exterior scenes were filmed in Corfu in the summer of 1987.
-It was intended that there should be at least three minutes of natural history footage for every half-hour episode, and twenty scorpions, ten praying mantises, three giant toads, a number of snakes, tortoises, terrapins, barn owls and pigeons trained to dance had been brought to Corfu, together with six hundred frozen mice, as food for the snakes.
+It was intended that there should be at least three minutes of natural history footage for every half-hour episode.
+To that end, twenty scorpions, ten praying mantises, three giant toads, a number of snakes, tortoises, terrapins, barn owls and pigeons trained to dance had been brought to Corfu, together with six hundred frozen mice, as food for the snakes.
 At the end of July 1987, Gerald Durrell flew out to Corfu to be present for the last few days of the filming.
 He gave invaluable advice to the production team at the scripting stage, demanding the power of veto over only one thing – the casting of his mother.
 He felt Hannah Gordon fitted the bill perfectly:

 She's absolutely superb.
 She picks up beautifully my mother's slightly flustered, not-quite-with-it-half-the-time air, and not knowing, if the family were squabbling, whose side to take.

 None of the family's three villas proved to be suitable locations fifty years on, and substitutes had to be found (for the record, the Villa Fundana near Skripero stood in for the Strawberry-Pink Villa, the Curcumeli Villa at Afra was used for the interiors of the Daffodil-Yellow Villa and the Bogdanos Villa near Pyrghi for the exteriors, while the Snow-White Villa was impersonated by Kyriakis' House at Poulades).

 To celebrate the end of the filming, Gerald Durrell sent out a home-made invitation, decorated with his cartoon animals, for all concerned to come to a party and barbecue at the grand old Curcumeli mansion at Afra:

 The Real Durrells invite the Other Durrells, Spiro, Theo and all who worked on the production (even the Producer).
 For the sake of the reputation of the BBC, please endeavour to remain sober for at least fifteen minutes.